VCU-CS-Capstone/cs-25-346-ai-linguistics/Status Reports/Readme.md

 # Status Reports Folder
 Weekly status reports go into this folder

-This Readme.md serves as the front page of this folder - update the table with very succinct weekly reports.
+This Readme.md serves as the front page of this folder - we are updating the table with very succinct weekly reports.

 Project Plan.md is a document that should be updated accordingly as the project develops through the year.